-We observe significant differences between top-level domains, confirming earlier observations by Cho and Garcia-Molina [5].
-In the .com domain, pages change more frequently than in the .gov and .edu domains.
+We observe significant differences between top-level domains, confirming earlier observations by Cho and Garcia-Molina [3].
+Pages in the .com domain change more frequently than those in the .gov and .edu domains.

 We were surprised to see that pages in .de, the German domain, exhibit a significantly higher rate and degree of change than those in any other domain.
-27% of the pages we sampled from .de underwent a large or complete change every week, compared with 3% for the web as a whole.
+A total of 27% of the pages we sampled from .de underwent a large or complete change every week, compared with 3% for the Web as a whole.
 Even taking the fabled German industriousness into account, these numbers were hard to explain.

-In order to shed light on the issue, we turned to our sampled documents, selecting documents from Germany with high change rate.
-Careful examination of the first few pages revealed more than we cared to see: of the first half dozen pages we examined, all but one contained disjoint, but perfectly grammatical phrases of an adult nature together with a redirection to an adult web site.
-It soon became clear that the phrases were automatically generated on the fly, for the purpose of "stuffing" search engines such as Google with topical keywords surrounded by sensible-looking context, in order to draw visitors to the adult web site.
-Upon further investigation, we discovered that our data set contained 1.03 million URLs drawn from 116,654 hosts (4,745 of them being outside the .de domain), which all resolved to a single IP address.
-This machine is serving up over 15% of the .de URLs in our data set!
+In order to shed light on the issue, we turned to our sampled documents, selecting documents from Germany with a high change rate.
+Careful examination of the first few pages revealed more than we cared to see: of the first half dozen pages we examined, all but one contained disjoint, but perfectly grammatical phrases of an adult nature together with a redirection to an adult Web site.
+It soon became clear that the phrases were automatically generated on the fly, for the purpose of 'stuffing' search engines such as Google with topical keywords surrounded by sensible-looking context, in order to draw visitors to the adult Web site.
+Upon further investigation, we discovered that our data set contained 1.03 million URLs drawn from 116 654 hosts (4745 of them from outside the . de domain), which all resolved to a single IP (Internet provider) address.
+This machine provided over 15% of the . de URLs in our data set!